Usage#

 return "<p>Hello, World!</p>"

 Save it as hello.py or something similar.
+Run it with an ASGI server:

 uvicorn hello:app